The Rise of Hitler

-At the completion of the war, American president Woodrow Wilson argued for fair treatment of Germany by the Allied Powers.
+At the completion of the First World War, American president Woodrow Wilson argued for fair treatment of Germany by the Allied Powers.
 Wilson believed that a League of Nations was needed to prevent future wars.
 However, France and England wanted vengeance.
 The resulting Treaty of Versailles imposed terrible hardships on Germany.
 The treaty stripped Germany of its overseas colonies and its coal-rich Saar region.
 Germany was limited to a small army and was forbidden to build large ships.
 The treaty also forced Germany to pay Great Britain and France for the damage caused by the war.
 The German people were quite proud, but they were in no position to oppose the terms dictated by England and France.

 Life for the German people became very difficult after the Treaty of Versailles.
 Germany was forced to borrow vast sums of money from America in order to pay its war debt to England and France.
 In 1929, the United States experienced an economic depression.
 A depression is a time when business is bad and many people are out of work.
 America was unable to continue lending money to Germany during the depression.
 Without the income from American loans, Germany was unable to pay its war reparations to England and France.
 The result was a severe depression in Germany.
 German money became close to worthless.
-They German people were angry with the Treaty of Versailles; they felt the terms were unfair.
+The German people were angry with the Treaty of Versailles; they felt the terms were unfair.
 Many Germans believed a strong leader could return their nation to greatness.

 In 1923, Adolf Hitler attempted to overthrow the German government.
-He was unsuccessful, and sent to prison for nine months.
+He was unsuccessful and sent to prison for nine months.
 While in prison, Hitler wrote Mein Kampf, which means “my struggle.”
 Hitler suggested that there were easy solutions to the complex problems the German people faced in the 1920s.
 Hitler blamed Germany’s problems on its weak government.
 He said Germany had lost the war because of “a stab in the back.”

 Hitler spoke in a charismatic style that impressed the German people.
 He blamed outsiders for causing problems in the nation.
 He argued that if pure Germans known as Aryans controlled the destiny of Germany, it would return to greatness.
 Hitler placed the blame for many of Germany’s problems on one group: the Jews.